apache/druid/integration-tests-ex/README.md

 * Create a normal unit test and run it to verify your code.
 * Create an integration test that double-checks the code in a live cluster.

-The result should also speed up Travis builds because a single Maven run can produce the Druid artifacts and run all integration tests.

-We can have the option to run the integration tests using different
-settings: one with the MariaDB connector, say, another with MySQL.
-Each of these might be a separate Travis run, since the tests run with different configurations (as given by a Maven profile).
-But, we won't have to run a separte Travis job for each integration test group.